nginxinc/nginx-one-workshops/labs/lab4/readme.md

 --env=NGINX_AGENT_SERVER_GRPCPORT=443 \
 --env=NGINX_AGENT_SERVER_HOST=agent.connect.nginx.com \
 --env=NGINX_AGENT_SERVER_TOKEN="$TOKEN" \
---env=NGINX_AGENT_INSTANCE_GROUP=one-workshop-plus \
+--env=NGINX_AGENT_INSTANCE_GROUP="$NAME"-one-workshop-plus \
 --env=NGINX_AGENT_TLS_ENABLE=true \
 --restart=always \
 --runtime=runc \
 -d private-registry.nginx.com/nginx-plus/agent:nginx-plus-r31-alpine-3.19-20240522
 ```

 You can see that the container starts up.
-With a refresh on the Config Sync Groups page, you will see that the `one-workshop-plus` Config Sync Group now has 1 instance in it.
+With a refresh on the Config Sync Groups page, you will see that the `$NAME-one-workshop-plus` Config Sync Group now has 1 instance in it.

 <br/>